 For one, it’s small and measures just a mere 2.95 x 4.90 x 1.69 inches, thereby giving you enough space to cramp other devices into your wall outlet.
 Secondly, several indicators at the front tell you if the device is working as expected.
 More importantly, the circular LED ring helps you discern if you have placed the extender in a good location.

-This extender has received a good amount of reviews from its user base.
-If we talk numbers, it has an average rating of 4.1-stars out of 5, and users have applauded it for its easy installation process and lightweight design.
+This extender has received a good amount of reviews from its user base, and several users have applauded it for its easy installation process and lightweight design.
 Moreover, it delivers its advertised speed and should fix the issues of Wi-Fi dead spots.

 It’s priced considerably lower than its counterpart above.
 However, the low price tag comes at a price, and in this case, it’s the customer service.